The summer farmers market in Richmond’s historic Steveston Village is a large market. It takes place two Sundays a month from May until September.

 The summer outdoor market at Steveston Village is a popular farmers market for adults because of its size and wide selection.

-The market is also a great one for young children because on the other side of the community centre there is an exceptional and very large outdoor kids’ playground that includes a water park play area.
-Especially if it’s a hot sunny day, take the kids to the park to play in the water-sprinkling play apparatus after your shop.
+The market is also great for young children because on the other side of the community centre there is an exceptional and very large outdoor kids’ playground that includes a water park play area.
+Take the kids to the park on a hot, sunny day to play in the water-sprinkling play apparatus after your shop.

-Also right by the market, the community centre and the kids’ play area is the Steveston Outdoor Pool which is also a wonderful place to take children on hot days when it’s open on weekends and holiday afternoons in the summer starting in June.
+Also right by the market, the community centre and the kids’ play area is the Steveston Outdoor Pool.
+It’s also a wonderful place to take children on hot days when it’s open on weekends and holiday afternoons in the summer starting in June.